arielhr1987/leira-transients/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily manage your WordPress transients through a clean and intuitive interface.
+Manage WordPress transients easily with a clean, intuitive interface — view, edit, or delete them without touching code.

 == Description ==

-**Leira Transients** is a lightweight yet powerful plugin that makes managing WordPress transients simple and efficient.
+**Leira Transients** is a lightweight, developer-friendly plugin that simplifies the management of WordPress transients.

-With this tool, you can:
+With **Leira Transients**, you can:
-- View all existing transients in one place.
+- View all registered transients in a single dashboard.
-- Edit their values, names, and expiration times.
+- Edit transient **names**, **values**, and **expiration times** directly from the admin.

-- Run or delete transients with a single click.
+**Important:** This plugin is intended for users who know what they are doing or have experience in WordPress development.
+Modifying transient values incorrectly could break your site.
+Use with caution.

-This plugin is perfect for developers, site managers, and anyone who wants better visibility and control over WordPress’s transient API — without writing a single line of code.
+This plugin is ideal for developers, site administrators, and anyone who wants full visibility and control over WordPress’s transient system — no coding required.

 == Installation ==

-1. Upload the plugin folder to `/wp-content/plugins/leira-transients`, or install it directly via the WordPress Plugin Directory.
+1. Upload the `leira-transients` folder to `/wp-content/plugins/`, or install it directly via the WordPress Plugin Directory.
-2. Activate it from the **Plugins** menu in your WordPress admin.
+2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Navigate to **Tools → Transients** to start managing your transients.
 4. That’s it — you’re ready to go!

 == Frequently Asked Questions ==

 = Can I create new transients with this plugin? =
-Not yet.
-Currently, the plugin allows you to view, edit and delete existing transients but not create new ones.
+Not at the moment.
+You can view, edit, and delete existing transients, but creating new ones is not yet supported.

 = What parts of a transient can I edit? =
-You can modify the **name**, **value**, and **expiration time** of a transient.
+You can modify the **name**, **value**, and **expiration time** of any transient.

-= Will this plugin affect performance? =
+= Will using this plugin affect site performance? =
-No. The plugin only provides a management interface for transients and does not change how WordPress handles them internally.
+No. Leira Transients only provides a management interface and does not alter WordPress’s internal transient handling.

 == Screenshots ==

 1. Access the "Transients" screen from the "Tools" menu.
-2. Browse a list of all registered transients, each with quick action buttons.
+2. Browse a complete list of registered transients with quick action buttons.
-3. Edit transient values and expiration settings directly from the admin.
+3. Edit transient values and expiration times directly in the admin.
-4. Customize the display with Screen Options.
+4. Use Screen Options to customize the display.

 == Changelog ==